 Avalon's leading sustainability efforts are also benefitting the exploration industry.
-During Fiscal 2019, the Prospectors and Developers Association of Canada ("PDAC") has adopted Avalon's energy monitoring system and published it for its members, as well as working with regulators to develop balanced regulations with applicability to Avalon projects.
-Avalon is participating in a multistakeholder development of a climate change risk assessment and will utilize it, if applicable, to augment existing risk assessments and project design.
+During Fiscal 2019, the Prospectors and Developers Association of Canada ("PDAC") adopted Avalon's energy monitoring system and published it for its members, as well as working with regulators to develop balanced regulations with applicability to Avalon projects.
+Avalon is participating in a multi-stakeholder development of a climate change risk assessment and will utilize it, if applicable, to augment existing risk assessments and project design.
 Avalon also supported PDAC in the development of training materials for the Mining Association of Canada's Toward Sustainable Mining's Community of Interest Panel regarding the exploration industry.
 PDAC may further adapt them for a broad range of educational applications.

-The Company's focus is on materials that enable clean technology, including solar and wind power.
+The Company's focus is on materials that enable clean technology, including electric vehicles, solar and wind power.
 In order to do this sustainably, Avalon designs its operations to minimize environmental impacts and greenhouse gas emissions, while planning for rehabilitation and productive use of the land post closure.
-The Company also now incorporates a staged-development approach to its cleantech materials projects, which involves starting production at a modest scale, to minimize project footprint and potential risks to environment, while also reducing investment risk and creating opportunities for its Indigenous business partners.
+The Company also now incorporates a stageddevelopment approach to its cleantech materials projects, which involves starting production at a modest scale, to minimize project footprint and potential risks to environment, while also reducing investment risk and creating opportunities for its Indigenous business partners.
 Further, Avalon is a leader in looking at closed mine sites as opportunities to remediate long term environmental liabilities through economic extraction of valuable minerals from waste materials using new technologies such as sensor-based ore-sorting.

-Being a recognized sustainability leader reduces costs and facilitates good relationships with regulators and communities, which helps in the acquisition of permits in a more timely and cost effective manner.
-This helps facilitate the acquisition of our social license to operate.
-Avalon believes that responsible users of our clean tech materials will require increasingly sustainable sources for their materials which provides Avalon with a strategic advantage.
+Being a recognized sustainability leader reduces costs and facilitates good relationships with communities, which helps reduce risk of experiencing lengthy delays in receiving operating permits and approvals.
+This also helps facilitate the acquisition of our social license to operate.
+Avalon believes that responsible users of our clean tech materials will require increasingly sustainable sources for their materials which we believe will provide Avalon with a strategic advantage.